grannycart/by-sound-alone_source/draft2_pseudocode-subworld_story1.md

 * {introduce Shakes in an in-character way, snorting stimulants or something.}

 * {Shakes tells them the depot was attacked and taken by one of the authorities soon after the _Prospect_ left.}
-* [ ] > some young go-getter officer from one of the authorities. seemed to be making a lot of noise over pretty small potatoes --- one shipment of weapons _parts_ not even whole weapons.
+* [X] > some young go-getter officer from one of the authorities. seemed to be making a lot of noise over pretty small potatoes --- one shipment of weapons _parts_ not even whole weapons.
 Everyone at the depot felt like they were over-stepping the unwritten rules of undersea commerce.
 It was bad for business that this guy was so aggressive in the depot. he must be trying to impress upper level folks or something.}
-* [ ] > thing is: he feels like since we're moving weapons parts, he has the right to shoot on sight.
+* [X] > thing is: he feels like since we're moving weapons parts, he has the right to shoot on sight.
-* [ ] > "that's bullshit, most transport subs are legit and deserve at least a warning before they are fired on. he's going to get innocent people killed. not to mention us"
+* [-] > "that's bullshit, most transport subs are legit and deserve at least a warning before they are fired on. he's going to get innocent people killed. not to mention us"
-* [ ] {Is this where you drop some hints about how the Authorities have less control over the 3D medium of the undersea than the 2D surface?
+* [-] {Is this where you drop some hints about how the Authorities have less control over the 3D medium of the undersea than the 2D surface?
 This could be saved for a later story}

 ### planning what to do